MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/revenue-recognition-setup.md

 A new **Revenue recognition** module has been added that includes menu items for all the setup that is required.
 This topic describes the setup options and their implications.

 > [!NOTE]
 > The Revenue recognition feature is now enabled by default through Feature management.
-If your organization doesn't use this feature, it can be turned off in the **Feature management** workspace.
+If your organization doesn't use this feature, you can turn it off in the **Feature management** workspace.

 > Revenue recognition, including bundle functionality, isn't supported for use in Commerce channels (e-commerce, POS, call center).
-Items configured with revenue recognition should not be added to orders or transactions created in Commerce channels.
+Items configured with revenue recognition should not be added to orders or transactions that were created in Commerce channels.

 The **Revenue recognition** module has the following setup options: